adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #51 The pass-through of information now works.
 The information is passed from the entry fields to the future-reading-list subcomponent.
 Then upon a user click, the desired book from the reading-list is moved to the currently-reading-list-subcomponent.
 So the information now works and flows properly!
 Next up is the notes section which needs to be tied to the currently-reading-list clicked on item.

+#52 Need to figure out how to "lift state up".
+Might be difficult to pass information from a child component to a parent component.
+So looking into learning that now.